edinburgh-napier/set09121/lectures/lecture12.md

 # Issues With These Techniques

 - The learning techniques often lack designer control
-	- They are 'black boxes'
+	- They are 'black boxes' and stochastic
 - This makes it hard to tune the AI agents in your systems
 - So how do we guarantee that the AI make the game *better*?